naitmare01/getdriftlaget/README.md

 > ### Prerequisites
 > - A Webex Teams account
 > - A Webex Teams Bot
-> - A Webex Teams Room
+> - A Webex Teams Space
+> - Add your bot to the space that should get notifications

 More info about Webex Teams: https://developer.webex.com/